 The agreements and transactions described above (other than those between the Company and LLCP) were entered into by the Company with parties who personally benefited from such transactions and who had a control or fiduciary relationship with the Company.
 It is the Company's policy that any such transactions with persons having a control or fiduciary relationship with the Company may take place only if approved by the Audit Committee or by the members of the Company's Board of Directors who are disinterested with respect to the transaction, and independent in accordance with the standards for director independence prescribed by Nasdaq.
 Such policy is maintained in writing in the charter of the Audit Committee.
-The agreements and transactions above were reviewed and approved by the members of the Company's Board of Directors who are disinterested with respect to the transaction, except that the subordinated notes transaction was reviewed and approved by the Audit Committee.
+In each case above such agreements and transactions have been reviewed and approved by the members of the Company's Board of Directors who are disinterested with respect to the transaction.
 The Company has determined that each of its nonemployee directors (Messrs.
-Adams, Fredrikson, Rayhill, Roberts, Warner, Washer and Wood, of whom Messrs.
-Fredrikson, Warner and Wood compose the Audit Committee) is independent in accordance with the Nasdaq standards.
+Adams, Fredrikson, Rayhill, Roberts, Warner, Washer and Wood) is independent in accordance with the Nasdaq standards.